InfraLore/make_for_devops/chapters/21-make_as_your_personal_learning_tool.md

 Your personal commands are always available, separate from project-specific Makefiles.
 As you learn new commands, add them to `~/.make/personal.mk`.
 Over time, you build a comprehensive personal runbook that follows you across all your projects.

 However, you should consider moving your learning into a dedicated project space—this gives you significant advantages: you train your muscle memory to remember to type `make` instead of `pmake`, and you have a project you can share directly with others using GitHub or some other code sharing platform.
+Create a repository like devops-runbook with just a Makefile, and work there instead of ~/.make/personal.mk.

 **For project-specific learning**: You can also include your personal commands in project Makefiles: